MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- Big Self-Supervised Models are Strong Semi-Supervised Learners. [[paper]](https://arxiv.org/abs/2006.10029) [[code]](https://github.com/google-research/simclr)
+  - Ting Chen, Simon Kornblith, Kevin Swersky, Mohammad Norouzi, Geoffrey Hinton.
+  - Digest: The proposed semi-supervised learning algorithm can be summarized in three steps: unsupervised pretraining of a big ResNet model using SimCLRv2 (a modification of SimCLR), supervised fine-tuning on a few labeled examples, and distillation with unlabeled examples for refining and transferring the task-specific knowledge.

+- Bootstrap Your Own Latent: A New Approach to Self-Supervised Learning. [[paper]](https://arxiv.org/abs/2006.07733)
+  - Jean-Bastien Grill, Florian Strub, Florent Altché, Corentin Tallec, Pierre H. Richemond, Elena Buchatskaya, Carl Doersch, Bernardo Avila Pires, Zhaohan Daniel Guo, Mohammad Gheshlaghi Azar, Bilal Piot, Koray Kavukcuoglu, Rémi Munos, Michal Valko.
+  - Digest: We introduce Bootstrap Your Own Latent (BYOL), a new approach to self-supervised image representation learning.
+BYOL relies on two neural networks, referred to as online and target networks, that interact and learn from each other.
+From an augmented view of an image, we train the online network to predict the target network representation of the same image under a different augmented view.

 - What makes for good views for contrastive learning? [[paper]](https://arxiv.org/abs/2005.10243) [[code]](https://github.com/HobbitLong/PyContrast)
   - Yonglong Tian, Chen Sun, Ben Poole, Dilip Krishnan, Cordelia Schmid, Phillip Isola.
   - Digest:  In this paper, we use empirical analysis to better understand the importance of view selection, and argue that we should reduce the mutual information (MI) between views while keeping task-relevant information intact.